Connecticut Court Records

 What Records are Automatically Sealed by Connecticut Statute?

-The state of Connecticut judicial branch automatically seals all records which contain communication between the following parties:
+The state of Connecticut judicial branch automatically seals all records that contain communication between the following parties:

 - Psychiatrist and/or psychologist and patient